rainlanguage/rain-sdk/docs/classes/rulebuilder.md

 // to import:
 import { RuleBuilder } from "rain-sdk"

-// to from the multi-currency rule-based StateConfig: const vmStateConfig = new RuleBuilder([currency1, currency2, ...])
+// to get the multi-currency rule-based StateConfig: const vmStateConfig = new RuleBuilder([currency1, currency2, ...])

-// to from a single condition's StateConfig of a single Rule: const conditions = RuleBuilder.getConditionConfig(condition)
+// to get a single condition's StateConfig of a single Rule: const conditions = RuleBuilder.getConditionConfig(condition)

-// to from a ConditionGroup StateConfig: const rule = RuleBuilder.getConditionGroup(conditionGroup)
+// to get a ConditionGroup StateConfig: const rule = RuleBuilder.getConditionGroup(conditionGroup)

-//to from a single price or quantity StateConfig: const quantity = RuleBuilder.getQPConfig(quantity) const price = RuleBuilder.getQPConfig(price)
+//to get a single price or quantity StateConfig: const quantity = RuleBuilder.getQPConfig(quantity) const price = RuleBuilder.getQPConfig(price)